/*******************************************************************************

 operation returns false (and the size of the sorted set does not increase)

-are equivalent from the sorted set's
+because a and b are equivalent from the sorted set's

 perspective.